7targets/7targets-docs/_posts/2021-06-010-How-to-stop-getting-notifications.md

 ![image](../../images/Stop-getting-notification-7.png)

-If you want to get notified once a day then enable 'once a day notification'.
+If you want to get notified once a day then enable 'Once a day notification'.

 ![image](../../images/Stop-getting-notification-8.png)